Early Childhood Education Encounters

 Educator Evenings are sponsored by the Robert Z. Hawkins Foundation, Bank of America and the Nell J. Redfield Foundation.

-Educator Evenings are a FREE in-person professional development series offering state-approved professional development hours for participation.
+Educator Evenings are a FREE professional development series offering state-approved professional development hours for participation.
 Professional development hours are available for participating in the Educator Evenings and issued upon request.

 Educator Evenings are sponsored by the Robert Z. Hawkins Foundation, Bank of America and the Nell J. Redfield Foundation.